avwohl/z2pdf/README.md

 # z2pdf - Z-Machine to PDF Debugging Tool

 A tool for extracting and visualizing debugging information from Z-machine game files (.z1 through .z8).
+It works best on traditional infocom games compiled by the infocom compiler.
+It gets less info about the directions for moves between rooms when a game is compiled with zorkie (our zil/zilf compiler).

 ## Features